 To uninstall, first delete any PowerWebForms you created.
 Then uninstall as usual, by deleting the solution.

-Deleting the solution will remove all activities and records created from PowerWebForm.
+Deleting the solution will remove all custom PowerWebForm activities and entities.
 If you wish to save those activities and records, simply unsubscribe and leave the solution in your system.

 Uninstalling the solution does not unsubscribe the solution.
 If you're discontinuing use of the add-on, you must first unsubscribe in the solution.